The Spread of

 2. Housing for the non-elite was

-multi-family and generally occupied by either ethic or occupational groups.
+multi-family and generally occupied by either ethnic or occupational groups.

 "From the second century B.C.E., Rome began erecting multistory apartment buildings (insulae).
 Packer believes the insula originated in Rome to address the